Crosshair Square is amazing for marking your block with Crosshair Lines

 Leonie has put together a Book on Designing with the Crosshair Ruler with more than 220 ideas.

-New Spiral CrossHair Squares
+New Spiral CrossHair Squares are in stock!

 Whether quilting on a domestic machine or a longarm machine I like to mark reference lines on my quilts.